Mary Arden's Farm

-Mary Arden's Farm, also known as Mary Arden's House, is the farmhouse of Mary Shakespeare (née Arden), the mother of Elizabethan playwright William Shakespeare.
-Because of confusion about the actual house inhabited by Mary in the mid-sixteenth century, the term may refer to either of two houses.
+Mary Arden's Farm, also known as Mary Arden's House or Glebe Farm, is the farmhouse of Mary Shakespeare (née Arden), the mother of Elizabethan playwright William Shakespeare.
+Because of confusion about the actual house inhabited by Mary in the mid-sixteenth century, a nearby farm had previously been preserved as "Mary Arden's Farm", but has been subsequently renamed Palmer's Farm.
 Both are grade I listed and located in the village of Wilmcote, about three miles from Stratford-upon-Avon.

+Glebe Farm

+The house that belonged to the Arden family is Glebe Farm, near to Palmer's Farm.
+A more modest building, it had been acquired by the Shakespeare Birthplace Trust in 1968 for preservation as part of a farmyard without knowing its true provenance.